joshre-ms/azure-gallery/README.md

 * The file name for a package manifest is not used in creating a gallery package.
 Feel free to name your package manifests in a a way that helps your organize them best.
 * Editing the `publisher` and `label` values will alter the identity of the gallery package.
 Changes to a gallery package's identity will result in a new gallery package, which requires us to manually delete the old gallery package under its former  identity.
 Favor edits to `publisherDisplayName` and `displayName` over `publisher` and `label`, respectively.
+* If you must edit the `publisher` and\or `label` fields please submit a delete request for the old package manifest and upload new package manifest with the edited `publisher` and\or `label` fields.

 ## Icons